calexander618/trivio/report/LosAnimalesReport.md

 - If you register with a taken username or if the passwords do not match, a message will display informing you as such.
 - When creating a game, a dialog will appear with several dropdowns. while any of the fields are unfilled, the create button will be disabled.
 (LobbyEntryPage.vue and LoginPage.vue)
 - consistently styled messages will appear throughout the application informing the user about web socket information (User left the match, User is not hosting a match, No games found, etc)
+- public and private 'rooms' or 'lobbies' are stored within the server, and checked against throughout the flow of the web socket connection
+- Adding friend checks that the user does actually exist in the database before adding

 __Publicly Viewable__
 - the application is hosted on the domain 'michaelwoodruffdev.com'